pgmoneta/pgmoneta/doc/manual/en/78-wal.md

 Each resource manager implements the `rm_desc` function, which provides a description of the record type associated with that resource manager.
 In the future, they will be extended to implement the `rm_redo` function to apply the changes to another server.

-**Supporting Various WAL Structures in PostgreSQL Versions 13 to 17**
+**Supporting Various WAL Structures in PostgreSQL Versions 13 to 19**

-The WAL structure has evolved across PostgreSQL versions 13 to 17, requiring different handling for each version.
+The WAL structure has evolved across PostgreSQL versions 13 to 19, requiring different handling for each version.
 To accommodate these differences, we have implemented a wrapper-based approach, such as the factory pattern, to handle varying WAL structures.

+**PostgreSQL 19 support**: pgmoneta supports the official PostgreSQL 19 WAL format, identified by magic `0xD121`.
+Development-only PostgreSQL 19 WAL magic values are not supported.

 Below are the commit hashes for the officially supported magic values in each PostgreSQL version: